mapbox/mapbox-speech-swift/readme.md

 let speechSynthesizer = SpeechSynthesizer(accessToken: "<#your access token#>")
 ```

-Alternatively, you can place your access token in the `MGLMapboxAccessToken` key of your application’s Info.plist file, then use the shared speech synthesizer object:
+Alternatively, you can place your access token in the `MBXAccessToken` key of your application’s Info.plist file, then use the shared speech synthesizer object:

 ```swift
 // main.swift